etan18/Obsidian-Notes/Humanities & Social Science/food systems.md

 3. Unknown contamination leading to safety concerns.

 The **Country of Origin Labeling (COOL) Law** requires food retailers (e.g. supermarkets) to identify 1) the country of origin and 2) the method of production at the point of sale.
 The law applies to certain "covered commodities", including meat, seafood, fruits, and vegetables, but generally does not apply to processed foods.

+#### certifications
+A common market solution to ensuring the quality of produce (on axes like sustainability, locality, worker conditions) is through third-party certifications.
+- **USDA Certified Organic**: federal standard for organic food
+	- Non-GMO
+	- No synthetic fertilizers or pesticides
+	- 3-year transition period, soil must go 36 months without being treated with prohibited substances
+	- For packages goods: no artificial colors, flavors, or preservatives
+	- For meat, dairy, eggs: no growth hormones or antibiotics
+	- State-level organizations like CCOF (California) and Oregon Tilth also have organic certs, but after the introduction of Certified Organic, mostly do auditing of farms on behalf of USDA
+- **Certified Humane**: sets animal welfare standards for meat, dairy, and eggs
+- **Fair Trade**: Requires supply chain audit to ensure safe working conditions, sustainable livelihoods/wages, and environmental protection measures; addresses [[labor exploitation in the food industry]]

+Certifications are generally expensive to obtain, and require rigorous auditing.
+To consumers, certifications are an impactful method of signaling company values, but it's important to recognize that obtaining certifications are essentially just checking a set of boxes and may not be feasible for smaller producers to obtain, even though they may be ethical actors.
 ## food waste
 An estimated one-third of global food production becomes food loss and waste.
 Combined with high rates of food insecurity and food deserts around the world, this signals a major failure of current food systems.
 These failures arise out of
 - A mismatch between food prices and production costs: when production costs rise, food prices increase, which may leave more food unsold and unconsumed.
 When prices are low relative to production costs, it may not be profitable for farmers to produce and sell.